Home | Psychiatry

 Psychiatry Services

 Psychiatry Services caregivers understand the special, and often critical, needs of our patients.
-Admissions are accepted on a 24-hour basis with free intake assessment.
-Inpatient services allow practitioners to admit patients to the hospital for short-term intensive evaluation, crisis intervention, and/or medical detoxification.
+Admissions are accepted on a 24-hour basis with free intake assessment by contacting our Psychiatry Resource Liaison Nurse at 828-326-3930.
+Inpatient services allow practitioners to admit patients to the hospital for short-term intensive evaluation, crisis intervention, and/or medical detoxification with dual diagnosis.

 Programs